 Meats and cheeses

 Choose three meats and three cheeses for your charcuterie board.
-Odd numbers look nice together when assembled on your board, and give just enough variety for your guests.
+Odd numbers look nice together when assembled and add just enough variety for your guests.

-When choosing your cheeses, try to use a combination of soft and hard cheeses with a variety of mild and strong flavors.
+Cheeses - When choosing your cheeses, try to use a combination of soft and hard cheeses with a variety of mild and strong flavors.
 I chose brie, smoked Wisconsin cheddar, and mozzarella pearls.
 Hard cheeses should be sliced beforehand, and soft cheeses should include a knife or spoon so that guests can serve themselves.

 Crackers and bread